Sopoku258/ccmp200-capstone/README.md

 You can check Step Functions execution history to verify success and inspect logs in CloudWatch.

-3. Check your S3 output bucket `image-output-dev-269372836149` to see the resized image created.
+3. Check your S3 output bucket `image-output-dev-269372836149` to see the resized image created (example_thumb.jpg).

+This confirms that the Serverless Image Processing Pipeline works well.